The era of the $200 security camera is over

 The tide is shifting for the smart home.
 The industry began with a series of small startups competing for dominance, some of which have since been acquired by large companies, like Nest (bought by Google) and Ring (purchased by Amazon).
 But some of those standout smart home products from years ago aren't as appealing as they once were.

-New startups like Wyze are emerging, with low-priced products and similar features to their pricier counterparts.
+New startups like Wyze are emerging, with low-priced products and similar features to their pricier counterparts -- and some existing brands, like Arlo, are beginning to lower prices.
 Together, they're paving the way for a new age in the smart home, a buyer's market, where customers have even more choices across a broader range of price-points.
 I am sometimes willing to pay more for a product if it really is the best option out there, but this new value landscape gives us more good choices than ever -- and I'm here for it.

-Discuss: The era of the $200 security camera is over.
-This $20 alternative is impressive
+Discuss: The era of the $200 security camera is over

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.